ReInHerit/multimedia-chatbot/vqanswering/readme.md

 The produce_answer function takes in the user's question, along with the artwork's title, year, context (which consists of both visual and contextual phrases from the artwork's card), and image URL as inputs.
 It then sends a prompt, which is a structured string, to the OpenAI GPT-3 API.
 The prompt is structured to inform the API about the artwork in question and to provide a template for the response.
 ```
-prompt = f"Consider the painting {artwork_title} depicted in {year}. {question}" \
+prompt = f"Consider the painting {artwork_title} and its following context. " \
-         f"Answer truthfully using the Context as source of information and with up to 15 words. " \
+                 f"Provide a complete and truthful answer using the Context as a source of information within 15 words. " \
-         f"If the answer is not contained in the Context, provide accurate information on the painting. " \
+                 f"If the answer is contained in the Context, provide accurate information on the painting. " \
                  f"If the question is not relevant to the painting, kindly state so. " \
                  f"If the question is relevant but you don't have a relevant answer, state that you don't have the information. " \
+                 f"If you don't understand the question due to errors in the orthography or bad English, " \
+                 f"state that you don't understand and kindly ask to rewrite the question. \n" \
+                 f"Never start your answer with: 'Answer:'.\n" \
+                 f"Question: {question}. \n" \
                  f"Context: {context}."
 ```

 The OpenAI GPT-3 API takes the prompt and searches for an answer within the context of the artwork provided.
 If the answer is found within the contextual phrases, it is reformulated to ensure that the response does not exceed 15 words.
 If the answer cannot be found within the contextual phrases, the API will return "I don't know" as a response.

-In the event that there is a problem with the API query, such as a network issue, the system will pass the user's question to **BERT**, which is responsible for determining whether the question is visual or contextual.
-- If the question is contextual, BERT attempts to provide an answer using the sentences contained in the corresponding artwork card.
-- If the question is visual in nature, the chatbot server sends the question and image to **GIT**, an image analysis tool.
-GIT analyzes the image and attempts to generate a response to the user's question.
 ---
 ## To-Do
-- [ ] Currently, there is a delay in loading artworks when the user navigates to the gallery page.
+1. [x] Currently, there is a delay in loading artworks when the user navigates to the gallery page.
 This is due to the page evaluating each artwork's image and retrieving its thumbnail online.
-  - To address this issue, we could consider implementing a loading bar or a similar feature.
+   - ~~To address this issue, we could consider implementing a loading bar or a similar feature~~.
 Alternatively, we could revise the logic and store the images on the server side instead of relying on internet links.
-- [ ] The selected artwork page is poor of content.
+2. [x] The selected artwork page is poor of content.
 Currently, it's just a pass-through page for the chatbot.
 It only contains the title, year, and image of the artwork, and a link to the chatbot below it.
-  - We could either integrate the chatbot directly into this page or add a textual description of the artwork, for example, using the contextual and visual phrases in the database's JSON file.
+   - **We could** ~~either~~ **integrate the chatbot directly into this page** or ~~add a textual description of the artwork, for example, using the contextual and visual phrases in the database's JSON file~~.
    - We could also add a link to the artwork's Wikipedia page, if it exists.
-  - We could also add a link to the artwork's source, if it exists.
+   - ~~We could also add a link to the artwork's source, if it exists.~~
-  - We could also add a link to the artist's Wikipedia page, if it exists.
+   - ~~We could also add a link to the artist's Wikipedia page, if it exists.~~
-- [ ] We have to find tune the chatbot answer.
+3. [ ] We have to find tune the chatbot answer.
-  1. The chatbot is currently limited to 15 words, so sometimes it responds with a truncated answer.
+   - The chatbot is currently limited to 15 words, so sometimes it responds with a truncated answer.
      - We could consider increasing the word limit to 30 or 50 words.
      - We could also consider adding a "read more" button to the chatbot response, which would open a modal with the full answer.
-  2. The chatbot sometimes responds with empty answers:
+   - The chatbot sometimes responds with empty answers:
      - We need to write a better prompt that manage also this case.
-  3. The user can write his question in a language different from English, but the answer is always in English:
+   - The user can write his question in a language different from English, but the answer is always in English:
      - We need to write in the prompt to translate tha answer in the same language of the question.
-  4. The chatbot answers to questions do not take into account previous questions/answers, which generates issues such as:
+   - The chatbot answers to questions do not take into account previous questions/answers, which generates issues such as:
         > Q1: Who do we see depicted in the painting?

         > A1: The painting depicts the Virgin Mary, the Christ Child, six angels, and various figures including apostles, prophets, and saints.